langmead-lab/monorail-external/gdc/README.md

 There are times where  the `gdc-client` appeared to stall, these may be due to filesystem issues or it may be the client itself.
 Using the `timeout` command from `bash` in front of a `gdc-client` command may help get around this in the context of a pipeline where you want to quickly fail individual files which can't download or are too slow.

+# Post download extraction operation

+RNA-seq files from GDC are typically packaged as either gzipped TAR files containing FASTQ files *OR* as tar files containing gzipped FASTQs.

+Before running the downloaded files from GDC through Monorail-external, you *must* extract the FASTQs ahead of time.

 # Running with Monorail's Containers

 Monorail run its alignment workflow (the `pump`), including downloads in Docker/Singularity containers.